 The Innovation and Technology Fund (ITF) was set up at the end of 1988.
-Its interest earnings of approximately \$500 mio. per year are earmarked for promoting industrial R&D and the introduction of new technology.
-Particular importance is attached to close co-operation between enterprises and research institutes.
+Since it was restructured in 1993, its funds of approximately S 500 mio. have been directly paid out of the federal budget and are earmarked for promoting industrial R&D and the introduction of new technologies.
+Particular importance is attached to close cooperation between enterprises and research institutes.

-The R&D-section of the ITF may give grants between 30 and 50 per cent of costs of industrial R&D-projects of or participation costs in international R&D-projects.
+The R&D section of the ITF may give grants between 30 and 50 per cent of costs of industrial R&D projects of or participation costs in international R&D projects.
 The grant element depends on the degree of innovation and on the level of risk involved.

-The technology-section of the Fund is designated to accelerate the introduction of R&D-results and new technology.
-The grant element amounts to 10 per cent to 30 per cent of project costs
+The technology section of the Fund is designated to accelerate the introduction of R&D results and new technology.
+The grant element amounts to 10 to 30 per cent of project costs.